July 2009 - August 2011 Ashland University, Ashland, OH

 A Girl’s a Gun will be published as part of the University Press of Kentucky’s New Poetry and Prose Series in November 2017.

-“Elegy of the Gun V.” will be on display in the Poetry Leaves Exhibition May 2-31, sponsored by 2017 and in the Poetry Leaves bound volume, sponsored by Waterford Township Public Library in Ann Arbor, Michigan.
+“Elegy of the Gun V.” was on display in the Poetry Leaves Exhibition, May 2-31, 3027, and published in the Poetry Leaves bound volume, sponsored by Waterford Township Public Library in Ann Arbor, Michigan.

 The article, “ROCK AND ROLL HALL OF FAME – INDUCT THESE WOMEN: CARLY SIMON,” was a part of the Induct These Women Series, published on January 16, 2017 on Inspirer, a Los Angeles based print and digital publication. http://inspirer.life/home/2017/01/rock-and-roll-hall-of-fame-induct-these-women-carly-simon/